mocks-server/website/docs/advanced-developing-plugins.md

 export default plugin;
 ```

-> By the moment, plugins [can be added to the server only programmatically](advanced-programmatic-usage).
-In next releases this can be done easier through a configuration file in the root folder of the project.
+## Adding plugins

+Plugins can be added [programmatically](advanced-programmatic-usage.md) before the initialization of the server, or using the [configuration file](configuration-file.md).
+Read the [adding plugins chapter](plugins-adding-plugins.md) for further info.